This post contains affiliate links.

 Collage Memory Game (BisPublishers)

-This memory gameOpens in a new tab. by Anja Brunt is great for introducing to contemporary collage (Collage is a technique where the artwork is made from an assemblage of different forms).
+This memory game by Anja Brunt is great for introducing to contemporary collage (Collage is a technique where the artwork is made from an assemblage of different forms).
 30 artists feature a stunning mix of techniques in 60 cards (two artworks per artist).

 Two cards match when they are from the same artist – which can be recognized by the same style in collage art.